lessthan3/dobi-mongofb/README.md

 /API-ROOT/mongofb.js
 ```
-Serves the javascript client
+Serves the javascript mongoFbClient
 ```

 /API-ROOT/Firebase
 ```
-Let's the client look up the public url of your Firebase
+Let's the mongoFbClient look up the public url of your Firebase
 ```

 /API-ROOT/ObjectId
 ```
-The client calls here to get a new ObjectID before writing to Firebase
+The mongoFbClient calls here to get a new ObjectID before writing to Firebase
 ```

 /API-ROOT/sync/:collection/:id
 ```
-After an insert, update, or remove, a client will tell the index it needs to
+After an insert, update, or remove, a mongoFbClient will tell the index it needs to
 update data in Firebase.
 The index will then pull the most up-to-date data
 directly from Firebase and write it to MongoDB for querying.
 ```